-We work with discharge teams, local authorities and families across the country to provide full-time live-in care for when a person leaves the hospital once they are sufficiently recovered and have a care package in place to help them remain independent at home.
+We work with discharge teams, local authorities and families across the country to provide full-time live-in care for when a person leaves the hospital once they are sufficiently recovered and have a care package to help them remain independent at home 24 hours a day.

-Before a person can be discharged from the hospital, their care needs must be assessed so that any support or care services that they need can be arranged before the person leaves the hospital.
+Before a person can be discharged from the hospital, their care needs must be assessed so that any support or care services they need can be arranged before they leave the hospital.

-Any organisations that will be providing these services must be informed of the timing of the person’s discharge and when they should be visited, help and support should also be arranged before you go home (are discharged).
+Any organisations providing these services must be informed of the timing of the person’s discharge and when they should be visited, help and support should also be arranged before you go home (are discharged).

 The Reablement Care At Home process should include:

-- That they are medically fit (this can only be decided by the consultant, or someone the expert has said can decide on their behalf).
+That they are medically fit (the consultant can only decide this, or someone the expert has said can decide on their behalf).